L-Cafe/L-Cafe.github.io/_posts/2017-04-07-why-i-use-a-macbook.markdown

 # Great trackpad

 MacBooks have brilliant trackpads.
 Considering they are the primary input device on laptops, this is a huge deal.
 Before this MacBook, I used to carry a little mouse around because that trackpad was simply atrocious.
-Now I like the it so much, I actually prefer it.
+Now I like it so much, I actually prefer it.
 It's much more precise, and with its huge surface area combined with accurate palm rejection, I really have no need for a mouse.

 # USB-C all the things!